, WHERE CAN WE FIND PEACE IN THE STORMS OF LIFE?

 so that new ones can arise.

 I have had to adapt.
-I have had to change to find a new way of living in this place, new hopes and new dreams within the restrictions.
-And I have had to dig deep to find peace and stillness in a life that doesn’t look how I imagined.
+I have had to change to find a new way of living, to build new hopes and dream new dreams within the restrictions — and I have had to dig deep to find peace and stillness in a life that doesn’t look how I imagined it would.

 I have discovered a deeper peace as I continue to let go of the old and embrace the new, settling in my heart that change must come and that life can still be lived in the midst of restrictions and pain.